Programs

 Affiliations: Ontario Cycling Association (OCA)

-Age: 6+
+Age: 6+ years

 Recreational: Swim program was designed for individuals to swim in a fun, interactive environment.
 This is a game-activity based way for young athletes to enhance their swimming skills.
 Individuals will also work on developing their basic swim skills such as floating, treading water, swim strokes, diving etc.

-Eligibility Criteria: Swim team athletes are invited into this program based on their swim ability and interest.
+Eligibility Criteria: Swim athletes must feel comfortable in the water and be able to get themselves in and out of the pool.
 Individuals are looking to improve their swimming skills and understand the difference between the swim strokes (i.e. breaststroke, butterfly etc.).

-Partners: Brock Niagara Aquatics and the Olympic Way– Opportunities to swim in the Olympic Way mini-meets at Brock University as they become available.
+Partners: Brock Niagara Aquatics and the Olympic Way – Opportunities to swim in the Olympic Way mini-meets at Brock University as they become available.
 These are low-key in house competitions.

 Where: Canada Games Park (by Brock University)